canonical/basic-auth-service/HACKING.md

 Alternatively, coverage tests can be run with `tox -e coverage`, which also prints out the coverage report at the end.

+System are run separately from unittests, with `tox -e system-test`.

 ## Linting